stevenandry/innotate/README.md

 ![Home_Page_Logged_In](https://i.ibb.co/3vx8pRx/2020-06-02-16-57-15.png)

-You can start annotating once you loaded images into the application :
+You can see that i had a few annotations already from the statistics in the **Home Page**.
+You can then start/continue annotating once you loaded images into the application :

 ![Annotate Page](https://i.ibb.co/fQxGZWV/2020-06-02-16-59-28-Movies-TV.png)